manzaloros/bradfield-ssba-notes/2-binary-incodings-of-data/pre-class-notes.md

 | --------------- | --------------------- | ----------- | ---------------- |
 | 1142845544      | 4025655298            | 44800       | 48134            |

-Todo: floating point.
+# Todo: IEEE floating point.
 Can do the bitmap stretch goal if you have time leftover.
+ASCII.